stac-extensions/web-map-links/README.md

 | uriTemplate   | string           | Can override the URL template from the capabilities document with a custom version that can be customized with the `variables` provided. |
 | variables     | Map\<string, \*> | This object contains one key per substitution variable in the `urlTemplate`. |

-**variables**: Each key defines the schema of one substitution variable using a JSON Schema fragmen and can thus include things like the data type of the variable, enumerations, minimum values, maximum values, etc.
+**variables**: Each key defines the schema of one substitution variable using a JSON Schema fragment.

+Providing a reasonable default value for all variables is strongly recommended as they are likely to be used for a default visualization.
+Additional information such as the data type of the variable, enumerations, minimum values, maximum values, etc. can be provided for creating interactive UIs where the user can select values depending on the schema.
-Note that clients may have varying capabilities to parse and hanle the schemas provided for the variables.
+Note that clients may have varying capabilities to parse and handle the schemas provided for the variables.
-If you want to ensure that the WMTS can be easily read, stick to very simply schemas (e.g., enums for strings, minimum/maximum values for numbers).
+If you want to ensure that the WMTS can be easily read, stick to very simple schemas (e.g., enums for strings, minimum/maximum values for numbers).
-Providing a reasonable default value for all variables is recommended.

 Variables with a constant value should be encoded directly in the URL without using a variable.

 ### PMTiles